How can I recognise English exclamatory sentences?

-This is the fifth and final lesson about Sentence Functions.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the fifth and final chapter about Sentence Functions.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of exclamative sentences

 – Provide academic examples of exclamative functions